-- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - Invitation to meetings to discuss concerns with our attendance lead and Learning Mentor. - Use parenting contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Use incentive and reward schemes for individual pupils, if appropriate. - Use of the common assessment framework (CAF) and/or referral to other agencies and services.
-(NB: CAF may be renamed in the near future.) - Request support from the local authority Pupil Attendance Support Team. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.
+- Telephone calls and/or letters to make parents aware of school's concern about their child's attendance. - Invitation to meetings to discuss concerns with our attendance lead and Learning Mentor. - Parenting contracts to identify barriers to regular attendance, ways to overcome these and agree targets for improvement. - Incentive and reward schemes for individual pupils, if appropriate. - The Early Help Assessment (EHA) process and/or referral to other agencies and services, including School Nurses and Primary Mental Health Workers, if appropriate. - For unauthorised absences, request legal interventions by the local authority, such as penalty notices, prosecution or other attendance-related court orders.

-At any stage, we may seek advice from our School Attendance Consultant.
+At any stage, we may seek advice from the local authority School Attendance Support Team.